TanukiSharp/MinimalNugetServer/readme.md

 This will make everything ready in the directory `bin/Release/netcoreapp1.1/publish` for you to deploy to a hosting server.

 Once deployed where you want to run it, execute the command `./start.sh`.
+This will run the server and make it look for the `configuration.json` file.

+You can also run the server giving it a specific configuration file, this way: `start.sh <configfile>`.
+This is very useful when you want to host different package repositories.

 The `start.sh` script runs the server detached from the terminal that ran it, redirects all outputs to a log file, and creates a `run.pid` file to track the process in order to stop it more easily if needed.

+Remember that if you start several instances of the server, the `run.pid` file of the previous instance will be overwritten.

 To check the log, run the command `tail -f logs/<date>/log_<time>.txt` file.
 This will display the last few lines of the log file, and also prints the new comming log entries (watch mode).